Don't miss out! AirPods Pro hit all-time low of $169 in Black Friday deal

 In real-world testing, the AirPods Pro effortlessly pair with any Apple device thanks to their built-in Apple H1 chip.
 To connect the earbuds, you simply open the AirPods Pro case and press Connect when a pop-up menu appears.
 Android and other devices simply need to use standard Bluetooth pairing, but once complete they offer the same great sound quality.

-Apple rates the AirPods Pro as having up to 4.5 hours of battery life and we got nearly that with 4 hours on a charge in our testing and the included charging case powers up the buds about five to six times before you need to charge it back up again.
+In our testing, we got a solid 4 hours on a charge and the included charging case powers up the buds about five to six times before you need to charge it back up again.
 A quick 5-minute charge in their case can give you another hour of battery life which is great if you can take a quick break and get back to listening.

 Overall, the AirPods Pro are better than the standard AirPods in almost every way.
 Besides music and content streaming, these comfortable earbuds work great for videoconferencing or private listening on your iPad or Macbook.